Visiting Polesden Lacey with your dog

 Where can't my dog go?

-We allow assistance dogs only in the café, shop, mansion, in the formal gardens and in some parts of the pleasure grounds - as shown on the map above.
+We allow assistance dogs only in the Café, shop, mansion, in the formal gardens and in some parts of the pleasure grounds.
+Check the Polesden Lacey dog walkers map for more details.
 Please make sure your assistance dog is wearing their identity harness.

 What do I need to be aware of at Polesden Lacey?